San Martino in Rio

 San Martino in Rio (Reggiano: Sân Martèin Grand) is a comune (municipality) in the Province of Reggio Emilia in the Italian region Emilia-Romagna, located about 50 km northwest of Bologna and about 12 km northeast of Reggio Emilia.
 Remarkable the church of San Carlo Borromeo.
+As of 31 December 2024 San Martino in Rio had an estimated population of 8,218.

 San Martino in Rio borders the following municipalities: Campogalliano, Correggio, Reggio Emilia, Rubiera.